LCAS/iliad_experimental/README.md

 # Packages and description:
+This is iliad-related experiments package.
+Things here are either still experimental or doubtfully useful ouside LCAS.

 Note: Those packages are still in early development ("hic sunt dracones")

-## twist_controller (previously zombie)
-Extremely simple forklift controller.
-Contains a basic ROS/CAN bridge and a simple command converter.
-Command converter transforms from rot/trans vel commands (like a differential robot) to steering angle/speed and motor wheel speed.

-## base_simulation (previously in package named demo)
-Gazebo world configurations and simulated forklifts used in other packages.

-## nav_simulation (previously in package named demo)
-Shows simulated forklift using ROS navigation stacks.
-Currently testing TEB planner and ROS DWA.
+## constraints maps
+Provides a visualization of the mpc spatial constraints.
+Looks like oru nav is not using them...

 ## hri_simulation
-Depends on base and navigation simulation packages.
+Depends on `iliad_base_simulation` and `nav_simulation` packages.
 It simulates human aware navigation.

-## dynamic_constraints
-Dynamic mpc constraints manager.
-Captures trajectories from the execution node to the controller node and modifies the spatial and speed constraints.

-## gazebo_plugins
+## iliad_global_planner
-Actor collision plugin and binary contact sensor.
-The first is working nicely, the second was made redundant by contact_monitor (see correspoding repo at https://github.com/LCAS/gazebo-contactMonitor)
+Luigi Palmieri already did this.
+This is a proof of concept of a ROS-compatible global ILIAD planner.
+Here just for testing ...

 ## iliad_human_local_navigation
 Experiments for the human aware local navigation.

-## iliad_launch
-Deprecated.
-Global launchers for ILIAD project are now at gitlab repos.

-## iliad_smp_planner
-Luigi Palmieri already did this.
-This is a proof of concept of a ROS-compatible ILIAD planner.
+## nav_simulation (previously in package named demo)
+Shows simulated forklift using ROS navigation stacks.
+Currently testing TEB planner and ROS DWA.

 ## taros19_experiments
 Launchers to create simulation experiments with same conditions but different navigation stacks.
 To be used in TAROS'19 paper.

-## constraints maps
-Provides a visualization of the mpc spatial constraints.

-## Source dependences:
-Remember to source after building with ``catkin_make -DCMAKE_BUILD_TYPE=Release``
+## Other relevant packages:

 * strands_hri
 https://github.com/strands-project/strands_hri